-This page provides information about JobSeeker Payment and the temporary arrangements in place because of the COVID-19 pandemic.
-It includes changes announced by the Government that will apply until 31 December 2020.
+This page provides information about the temporary arrangements in place for JobSeeker Payment because of the COVID-19 pandemic.
+It includes changes announced by the Government that will apply until 31 March 2021.

 It also covers what to do if you have a claim for payment rejected, or your payment is cancelled.

 Use the links below to jump to the information you need: